squarism/squarism.github.io/_posts/2015-11-13-why_a_dev_log_is_great.markdown

 * What I'm waiting on

 Whatever your format is, your log is what you did and you won't forget stuff.

+As a bonus, after using this log for a while, it also can show you how hard you've been working and keep yourself from being too hard on yourself.
+That _thing_ you really tried hard on that you forgot where you left it, maybe you chunked it as a failure *when it was not a failure*.
+Maybe you left yourself enough detail to show:

+> I could keep going on this experiment but the point was proven.
+> I ran into a limitation beyond my control.
+> I tried many different options and approaches but the technology isn't ready or something else is up.

+As time goes on, this chunking effect is more dramatic.
+Wait until you forget how hard you tried.

 #### No more forgetting that cool command you typed